mmuratarat/mmuratarat.github.io/_pages/about.md

 Hacettepe University<br>
 Ankara, Turkey 06800<br>

-If you are interested in collaborating and doing some great work, please reach out to me via:
+If you are interested in collaborating and doing some great work together, please reach out to me via:

 <div class="contact-buttons" style="line-height:160%;margin-left:30px;margin-top:10px">
 <p>